Location: Seattle, WA

 Project Team: Jon Gentry AIA, Aimée O’Carroll ARB, Becca Fuhrman, Ben Kruse

 Meridian Pavilion is located on a residential lot in Seattle's Wallingford neighborhood.
 Our clients also own and live in a house on the adjacent corner lot.
 Their dream was to totally re-landscape the lot to create a secret garden, largely hidden from the street due to the natural topography of the site.
-A series of terraced gardens would rise toward a small garden room at the rear of the property.
-This new addition, primarily accessed from the main house would be used to both entertain visitors and also from which to enjoy the terraced gardens and reflecting pools.
-Our client's passion and vision for the landscape elements of the project was a driving force for the project and stemmed from her background as an environmental artist.
+A series of terraced gardens will rise toward a small garden room at the rear of the property.
+This new addition, primarily accessed from the main house will be used to both entertain visitors and enjoy the terraced gardens and reflecting pools.
+Our client's passion and vision for the landscape elements was a driving force for the project and stemmed from her background as an environmental artist.
 In collaboration with both the client and landscape designer, the pavilion was carefully integrated into the landscape.

 Engineer: J Welch Engineering